b3llyfish/WorthyConquerors/README.md

 [i]Prevent[/i] - stops the event triggering during wars (default) [i]Allow[/i] - allows the event to trigger during wars

+[h3] Allow Trait On Game Start [/h3]
+Determines if certain historical characters (e.g. Saladin) are allowed to have the conqueror trait on game start.

+[i]Prevent[/i] - prevents certain historical characters from having the trait on game start [i]Allow[/i] - allows certain historical characters to have the trait on game start (default)

 [h2] Compatibility [/h2]
 This mod overwrites the [b]story_cycle_conqueror_events[/b] file and will not be compatible with any other mod that also changes this file.